maxitect/blog/public/posts/the-spec-trap-can-amazons-kiro-replace-thoughtful-ai-development.md

 };
 ```

 The specifications themselves were thorough and well-structured.
 The problem was simpler: KIRO generated them from my minimal prompt, making hundreds of assumptions without asking.
 The AI filled every gap with its own preferences, not mine.
+An experienced developer might catch these assumptions during spec review, but then they wouldn't need KIRO—they could feed their own specs into any agentic workflow directly.

 You can edit the specs afterwards, and I did.
 But here's the trap: once you're presented with comprehensive documentation, there's psychological resistance to major changes.
 It feels wasteful to dismantle something that looks complete and professional.
 This is precisely why the conversation needs to happen before generation begins.
 Otherwise, you're either stuck with assumptions you don't want, or burning through tokens generating/iterating spec after spec until something finally fits.

-This revealed KIRO's fundamental limitation: it covers the functional requirements (`requirements.md`), architectural decisions (`design.md`), and task breakdown (`tasks.md`) from our framework, but it's missing a critical piece - the equivalent of our `STANDARDS.md` or `CLAUDE.md` files that define how code should actually be written.
+This highlights KIRO's fundamental limitation: it covers the functional requirements (`requirements.md`), architectural decisions (`design.md`), and task breakdown (`tasks.md`) from our framework, but it's missing a critical piece - the equivalent of our `STANDARDS.md` or `CLAUDE.md` files that define how code should actually be written.

 ## The missing conversation

 Our HULA framework emphasises the "Human-in-the-Loop" principle through structured dialogue.
 The conception phase involves deliberate questioning: What coding patterns do you prefer?
 How do you handle state management?
 What are your testing requirements?
-This conversation shapes what gets built and how.
+These questions are presented with options and the possibility to find out more through more questioning.
+This shapes what gets built and how.

 KIRO skips this conversation entirely.
 You provide a prompt, review generated specifications, and either accept or refine them.
 But the AI doesn't encourage discussion about implementation preferences, coding standards, or architectural principles.
 You're presented with fait accompli specifications that embed countless unstated assumptions.
 The only options are approve or reject, after which you edit it manually or ask it to regenerate the whole spec in a different flavour, but it never asks for feedback or encourages a refinement process.